 The carrying amount of deferred tax assets are reviewed at each reporting date and a valuation allowance is set up against deferred tax assets so that the net carrying amount equals the highest amount that is more likely than not to be recovered based on current or future taxable profit.

-Property, plant and equipment
+4.6 Property, plant and equipment

-Property, plant and equipment are stated in the statement of financial position at cost, less any subsequent accumulated depreciation and subsequent accumulated impairment losses.
+Items of property, plant and equipment are measured at cost less accumulated depreciation and any accumulated impairment losses.